k3jph/k3jph.github.io/service/maryland-defense-force.md

 The [Maryland Defense Force (MDDF)](https://military.maryland.gov/mddf/Pages/default.aspx) is Maryland's volunteer uniformed state military agency.
 It provides professional, technical, and military support to the Maryland Army National Guard, Maryland Air National Guard, and Maryland Department of Emergency Management.

-I have served as a Captain in the MDDF since 2013.
-This page is the public documentary record of that service: operations, policy work, qualifications, and awards.
-The institutional history comes later, where it belongs.
+I was commissioned in the MDDF in 2006 and have held the rank of Captain since 2013.
+This page is the public documentary record of that service: operations, policy work, qualifications, awards, and the institutional context in which they belong.

 <nav class="mddf-toc" aria-label="On this page">
   <a href="#my-service">My Service</a>